aldebaranzbradaradjan/abe/README.md

 # abe
-Another blog engine written in Rust with the Actix web framework.
-This program is only for learning and you should probably not use it :)
+Another blog engine written in Rust with the Actix web framework; made to learn :)

 # Instruction

-To compile you need and valid Rust environnement : https://rustup.rs/ And also the diesel_cli, read this : http://diesel.rs/guides/getting-started/
+To compile we need an valid Rust environnement : https://rustup.rs/.
+We also the diesel_cli, read this : http://diesel.rs/guides/getting-started/, and systemfd : https://github.com/mitsuhiko/systemfd.

 ## Build
 ```bash